US gives Pakistan Imran-Pompeo phone call recording

 Days ago, the outgoing US Ambassador David Hale said the objective of Secretary Pompeo’s visit was also because the United State was taking great interest in the prime minister’s reform agenda — a readiness to turn the page.

-Meanwhile, Secretary of Defense James Mattis has confirmed that Secretary of State Mike Pompeo and Chairman Joint Chiefs of Staff General Joseph Dunford will fly to Islamabad to meet the new government officials.
+Meanwhile, Secretary of Defence James Mattis has confirmed that Secretary of State Mike Pompeo and Chairman Joint Chiefs of Staff General Joseph Dunford will fly to Islamabad to meet the new government officials.

 Explaining the possible talking points of the meeting with Prime Minister Imran Khan, and other officials, the secretary said, “To make it very clear what we have to do, all of our nations, in meeting our common foe, the terrorists, and make that a primary part of the discussions.”